fmartins-andre/dashboard-for-register/README.md

 - API_PORT: HTTP port used by the API server
 - API_CORS_ORIGINS: Client address to be cors allowed
 - VITE_API_ADDRESS: Endpoint address the client will use to fetch data
+- VITE_ANALYST_PROD_SORTING: Default sorting type for analysts page.
+It must be one of the following values (see client enums file):
+  - alpha-asc
+  - alpha-des
+  - total-asc
+  - total-des
+- VITE_ANALYST_PROD_FILTER: Default filters for analysts page, separated by space.
+It must be any combination of the following values (see client enums file):
+  - clerk
+  - supervisor
+  - tag
 - MYSQL\*: All MySQL configurations

 **NOTES**: